 Aaron Pomerantz, Creator and Host of The Next Gen Scientist.
 Aaron has a Bachelor of Science degree in Entomology from the University of California Riverside and a Master of Science degree in Entomology and Molecular Biology from the University of Florida.
 He is currently a Science Reporter for Rainforest Expeditions, which involves traveling to the Peruvian Amazon to share stories about scientific research, wildlife, and discoveries.
 His motto: “The coolest discoveries are the ones you make”

-Mike Bentley, Co-host of The Next Gen Scientist.
+Mike Bentley, contributor to The Next Gen Scientist.
 Michael is a Ph.D. graduate student and entomologist at the University of Florida who specializes in invasive species ecology.
 He has a strong passion for science communication and education.